 After 15 years working seasonally in and around Yellowstone, (which included living in a tepee during one early winter and then moving from there to her next seasonal job at a place called, ironically, Pahaska Tepee) Kathi graduated from MSU with enough credits for two undergrad degrees.
 This shows both an insatiable curiosity and the inability to decide what she wanted to be when she grew up.
 Thankfully all that curiosity opened the door to signing on with her friend and CoolWorks founder Bill, during a ride in a VW Bug in Mexico in 1996.

 So grad school never happened but figuring out what she wanted to be when she grew up did.
 Kathi consults and strategizes one on one with employers to make sure their recruitment messages are comprehensive, visual and exciting so that they get qualified and targeted response that will lead to the best seasonal staff EVER.
 And be forewarned, curiosity has not killed this cat, so she’ll have plenty of questions for you!

-Kelcy is a homegrown CoolWorks kid and our Social Media Maven, and when she’s not using it to spread the word, she’s OUT walking amongst our people with her gusto and passion, spreading the word about the life changing power of seasonal job.
+Kelcy is a homegrown CoolWorks kid and when she’s not using it to spread the word, she’s OUT walking amongst our people with her gusto and passion, spreading the word about the life changing power of seasonal job.
 She also counsels employers with her tried and true HR skills, from job seeker-centric marketing and on-boarding, to employee recreation and recognition programs.
 She’s been the seasonal job seeker and the HR Manager, and she’s a champion of happiness and joy for all.